19bufordcarl/CarlRPG/Myth & Shadow/Items/Basic Equipment/Weapons.md

 - #DualWield means that you can wield this weapon in your off hand.
 	- When you succeed on an attack [[../../Game Procedures/Check\|Check]], roll both damage dice and then double the lower result to get the damage die result.
 - #Finesse means that you can choose to use [[../../Player Characters/Chosen Statistics/Dexterity\|Dexterity]] for all weapon attacks and damage.
+- #Silvered can be applied to any of the weapons that cost 25 or more.
+	- Silvered weapons cost 4x as much
+	- The

 ## Melee Weapons

 All these weapons have the #Melee property, omitted for brevity.